Free Illinois Arrest & Criminal Records (Check Every IL County)

 Many agencies will publish a list online of active warrants and encourage those with a warrant to turn themselves in and resolve the matter.
 To search for warrants in a specific area, do the following:

 Using the steps and table above on how to locate an inmate is also how to find out about posting bail or visitation/contact with an inmate at the facility where the person is housed.
-The agency may publish a most wanted list, a warrant roster, or the agency may not include warrant data on the webpage at all.
+The agency may publish a most wanted list or a warrant roster, or the agency may not include warrant data on the webpage at all.

 The warrant list has the individual’s name, last known address, age, sex, race, date of birth, height, weight, hair and eye color, and when the warrant was issued.15